My sister once told me hope is the last thing we hold on to when our circumstances tell us to move on or let go of what we are hoping for.

-Regardless of where you find yourself in the “hope spectrum,” I want to share this truth with you today: Jesus Christ is our hope (Matthew 12:21).
+Regardless of where you find yourself in the “hope spectrum,” I want to share this truth with you today,

 Let him know how you’re feeling even though he already knows.
 God desires to hear your cry for hope and wants to draw close to you in your season of sorrow, anger or confusion.
 In doing so, whether you realize it or not, you are placing your hope in Jesus.

-Like Job, maybe you’ve contemplated or are contemplating living life.
-Remember, Satan the accuser will try his best to separate you from God’s hope for you which is Jesus.
+Maybe you’ve contemplated or are contemplating living life like Job did.
+Remember, Satan the accuser will try his best to separate you from God’s hope for you, which is Jesus.
 He’ll use the painful and sorrowful circumstances in our life to turn us against God rather than allowing God to help us find hope in them.

 Don’t give in to Satan’s lies and schemes.
 Despite your heartache and sorrow, hope is present and available for you to take hold of.
 I wrote the following letter based on God’s truth and hope for you.
 My prayer is that as you read along you would feel His love and hope for you today.

 My beloved [your name,]

 For I know the plans I have for you.
 They are plans for good and not for disaster, to give you a future and a HOPE.
 Trust in me, and I, the God of HOPE will fill you with all joy and peace.
 My Spirit will empower you to overlook your circumstances with HOPE.

 HOPE will not disappoint, because my love has been poured out into your heart by my spirit.

 You have this HOPE as an anchor for your soul, firm and secure.